 We had lots of chats and laughs through the cool summer evening, joining the banging of pots at one point at one point.
 The composition of dish and nationality was so diverse and the conversations so enlightening that it was well worth the wait of over 3 months.
 I always feel that we should have more gatherings like this but it seems more difficult than I wish as everyone is very often busy.

 After hearing of the episodes involving the brownies, Erol described me jokingly as “foodie authoritarian“.
 Most likely that he is right.
-After travelling, cooking, watching and reading food-related materials, and blogging for years, I’ve fallen into the dictatorship, allowing less space for creativity and freedom.
+After travelling, cooking, watching and reading food-related materials, and blogging for years, I’ve fallen into a dictatorship, allowing less space for creativity and freedom.

 Why do I often fail to allow such well-intended deviations for others?
 Is it because I am Taurus?
 Or am I getting old and grumpy?
 I wonder… anyway, the flavour of the brownie was good and I’m sure you can make better-looking brownies with this recipe.